jonnonz1/nz-statute-book/acts/public/1989/government-roading-powers-act-1989.md

   (l) causes or negligently allows any foundation, retaining structure, wall, or fence erected on any land, or any earth batter or slope, or any building, erection, material or thing, to give way or fall so as to damage or obstruct a road; or
   (m) does or causes or permits to be done any act whatever by which any damage or obstruction is caused to a road,— (3) Every person who commits an offence against this section may, in addition to any penalty for the offence, be ordered by the court to pay the cost incurred by the Agency or the Minister in removing any such encroachment, obstruction, hazard, disfigurement, or matter, or in repairing any such damage.
-(4) A fine shall not be imposed, and an order for payment of costs incurred shall not be made, under this section unless the information or complaint is laid—
+(4) A fine shall not be imposed, and an order for payment of costs incurred shall not be made, under this section unless the charging document is filed—
   (a) by authority of the Agency or of the Minister or of the Commissioner; or (b) by an officer of the Agency or an employee of the Ministry or a traffic officer or a constable.
 (5) Any permission under this section may be given subject to such conditions and payment of rent as the Agency or Minister thinks fit, and unless otherwise agreed may be revoked without compensation on not less than 3 months' notice in writing.